qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/getting_started.rst

     resulting in much better performance.
 For that reason, spawn-fcgi is recommended for production use.

-Another option is to rely on Systemd, the init system for GNU/Linux that most Linux distributions use today.
-One of the advantages of this method is that it requires no other components or processes than Systemd.
+Another option is to rely on **Systemd**, the init system for GNU/Linux that most Linux distributions use today.
+One of the advantages of this method is that it requires no other components or processes.
 It’s meant to be simple, yet robust and efficient for production deployments.

 Install NGINX: